MicrosoftDocs/nav-content/dynamics-nav-app/ui-post-purchases.md

 ---
-title: Understanding How To Post Purchase Documents | Microsoft Docs
+title: Understanding How To Post Purchase Documents
 description: Learn about the different posting functions to post purchase documents.
 services: project-madeira
 documentationcenter: ''